 Price Responsive Demand (PRD)

 While simple in concept, PRD has been proven difficult to bring to fruition.
 Most retail rates do not reflect the hourly changes evident at the wholesale level, so customers are insulated (and often unaware) of the true cost of supplying their energy needs.
 PRD, when successfully implemented, will allow customers to respond to granular rate changes.
-PRD is complementary to the MISO Smart Grid efforts are complementary to PRD, as a more intelligent grid would be capable of passing the necessary information between supplier and consumer.
+PRD is complementary to the MISO Smart Grid efforts.
+The MISO Smart Grid is a more intelligent grid capable of passing the necessary information between supplier and consumer.
 The Smart Grid technologies ensure greater resource utilization for an increasingly efficient, reliable and safe transmission network.

 Learn more about MISO's Smart Grid Initiative.